 Nowadays, I think, it's really easier for me to work solo.
 Don't need to show anything to anyone, don't need to explain how to play.
 And, finally, I don't know any musician here in Ukraine.
 Actually, for a project that does not perform at gigs, solo is a perfectly acceptable option.
 But in the future I might think about session members.

 9.Currently you are unsigned, are you looking for a label or have received any interest?

-10.On a worldwide level how has the reaction been to your music by fans of occult and post black metal?
+10.On a worldwide level how has the reaction been to your music by fans of black metal?